ossf/package-manager-best-practices/published/npm.md

 - Ensuring the dependencies installed are the ones declared and reviewed via pull requests.

-- Helping quickly identify possible compromises of your infrastructure if one of your dependencies is found to have vulnerabilities, as you will be able to promptly determine the commit range of when your repository is at risk.
+- Helping quickly indentify possible compromises of your infrastructure if one of your dependencies is found to have vulnerabilities, as you will be able to promptly determine the commit range of when your repository is at risk.